 This fishery is situated in a working quarry which is controlled and run by J. Clubb Ltd. The site is very big and there is a long walk from the designated car park, so travelling light is advised, particularly if fishing the Medway.

 The lake, which is the closest to the car park and known as the ‘Canal Lake’, is about 1 acre in size, with an even depth down the middle of 2m from end to end.
 Members who have fished it have caught carp to around 20lb+, roach, rudd, perch, bream, eels, pike and hybrids.
-The stock in the lake is unclear as it has been flooded several times by the Medway over the years and it is suspected that a number of fish have ‘escaped’.
+The stock in the lake is unclear as it has been flooded several times by the Medway over the years and it is suspected that a number of fish had ‘escaped’.
 However, there is still plenty of fish in the lake and members continue to catch.

 Very strict rules govern access and use of this fishery and juniors must be accompanied by a Society adult member at all times.